sophgo/libsophon/doc/guide_en/3_1_bmsmi_description.rst

    -  Viewing the total number and usage of gmem.

-   -  Viewing the usage of tpu.
+   -  Viewing the usage of Tensor Computing Processor.

    -  Viewing the work frequency information of the device.